Nitmiluk National Park walks

 Permits and fees

 You need a permit for overnight walks in Nitmiluk National Park.
-You can get these from the visitor centre between 8am and 1pm.

 You can only camp at Dunlop Swamp, Smitt Rock and Eighth Gorge.

 You must attend a pre-departure briefing.
 This is available daily between 7:30am to 1pm at the Nitmiluk Centre.

 Choose any of the below to book your permit and pay for your camping:

 Park Information Desk in the Nitmiluk Centre.

 After 2pm, you can book at Nitmiluk Ranger Station.

 Open daily from 2pm to 4pm.

 Walkers should have all of the following equipment: